Advice > Software engineering

 So jumping into your answer without asking clarifying questions or discussing possible approaches with your interviewer signals that 1) you haven’t thought through the answer, and 2) you won’t collaborate with your interviewer.
 Both are bad signs for how you will work with the team that you are applying to join.

-Even when you are sure of how you will solve a problem, think of a couple questions to ask before you begin.
+Even when you are sure of how you will solve a problem, think of a couple of questions to ask before you begin.
 You can ask about edge cases, performance requirements, any assumptions you’ve made, or anything else that will help you start a dialogue.

 Tip #11: Use pseudocode to explain your thinking